 A slow cooker can work wonders for so many ingredients, but where it really shines is with inexpensive cuts of meat.
 It can turn a plain pound of ground beef into something that’s moist, juicy, and extra flavorful, thanks to its slow and steady cook time.

-These seven recipes prove you can churn out a whole lot of crowd-pleasing dinners with the help of the trusty appliance.
+These eight recipes prove you can churn out a whole lot of crowd-pleasing dinners with the help of the trusty appliance.

 These meatballs can serve two purposes: Either put them out as part of an appetizer spread or serve them over mashed potatoes, egg noodles, or rice for a satisfying main course.